namklabs/tao-bookmarklets/README.md

 This is a collection of jQuery-powered bookmarklets for the TaoCMS.
 They assist in many of the day-to-day tasks that can be cumbersome for developers who perform them many times over.

 ##Architecture
-I think to start off I will have the master branch contain the finished bookmarks and the empty bookmark template.
-Other branches will be used for developing individual functions.
-Let's see how that goes.
+Each bookmarklet has its own folder.
+Some bookmarklets require supporting files.

+Each bookmarklet will have an instructional text file to accompany it called INSTRUCTIONS.txt

+The *.min.js version of the Javascript File has already been compressed for you.

-##Bookmarklet List
+##Bookmarklet Folders

-- bookmarklet.js - blank template
+- _new bookmarklet - blank template for new bookmarklet
-- tao-select-search.js - makes select-dropdowns searchable by text input
+- select search - Looking for a parent page in a sea of dropdown options?
+This makes every `<SELECT>` on the page searchable by text input.
-- tao-move-item.js - opens a new window to let you move an item in a list up or down quickly
+- move nav link - Need to move a link in a navigation menu a long ways?
+This creates a pop up window from which you can reorder links very quickly.
+- move webform field - Need to move a webform field to the top of the list?
+This creates a pop up window from which you can reorder fields very quickly.
-- tao-webpage-id.js - displays the id of each webpage in the webpage module page list
+- webpage id - Need the ID of a page in the Webpage module?
+This displays the id of each webpage in the webpage module page list.

 ###Credits

 - http://coding.smashingmagazine.com/2010/05/23/make-your-own-bookmarklets-with-jquery/
 - http://jscompress.com/
+- Jaden Van Eckhout (move webform field)